combattingbias/combattingbias.huygens.knaw.nl/docs/Team/Partners/Advisors.md

 Dr. Caroline Drieënhuizen is assistant professor of Cultural History at the Faculty of Law and Humanities, Open University of the Netherlands.
 Her focus is on the European cultural aspects of colonialism and Indonesia's decolonisation, approached through a museological and object-driven perspective in Indonesia, the Netherlands, and Europe.
 Dr. Drieënhuizen will help offer critical insights into ethical considerations and narrative framing within the project.

 ## DE-BIAS, Netherlands Institute of Sound and Vision

 The DE-BIAS project detects offensive language and suggests alternative language within these collections, leading to more informed wording.
 Their work on detecting and addressing offensive language will guide the project in developing sensitive and inclusive metadata practices.

-### Stevie Nolten

-Stevie is a researcher working on coloniality and institutional accountability.
+**Stevie Nolten** is a researcher working on coloniality and institutional accountability.
 Apart from research, she is also a councillor for BIJ1 and group chairperson in Utrecht.

-### Isabel Beirigo

-Isabel is a research communications specialist working on the DE-BIAS project and is a member of the working group on decolonisation, at the International Council of Museums (ICOM).
+**Isabel Beirigo** is a research communications specialist working on the DE-BIAS project and is a member of the working group on decolonisation, at the International Council of Museums (ICOM).

-### Monique Groot

-Monique is a product manager of research and cultural heritage.
+**Monique Groot** is a product manager of research and cultural heritage.

 ## Layan Nijem